superfly/docs/apps/launch-app.html.md

 To create a brand new app on Fly.io, run `fly launch` from the root directory of your project.
 This command initializes a new App under your Organization and tries to configure it for deployment.

 We'll get to a demonstration, but if you're in a hurry to try your first launch, we also have a condensed [Hands-on](/docs/hands-on/).
+If you're anxious to deploy your own project, have a look at our [short guides for specific languages and frameworks](/docs/languages-and-frameworks/) and read more here later!

 ## Launch Scanners